by JA Studio

 Sitting at the table, was an older man and woman.
 On the table between them were some dishes, half empty glasses of water, and a set of car keys in the shape of a star fish.
 Next to the star fish was a black plastic tray.
 On it were a pen, some empty, clear plastic wrappers, and a lunch ticket.

 Something was hidden by her long curled fingers.
 It was very small.
-I couldn’t tell.
 I could just make out her words as she spoke.
 She swallowed, swept something from her mouth with a napkin, and said, “Oh my, this is really small.
 I can't read it.”

 When their hands met, their fingers brushed lightly.
 It was one of the most remarkable exchanges I had ever seen.
 Illuminated like held breath, their palms and fingers drifted searchingly, then entwined.
 It was like watching the whispered voice of a Russian ballet.

 He picked up his jacket and the keys, then leaned over her.
 With one hand in hers, he brought the other around her back.
 Keeping close by her side, he helped her up and out of her chair.
 With his arm still around her, they walked slowly and carefully to the door.
 With his free hand, He placed the small piece of paper carefully into the pocket of his jacket.
-The bright light from outside raced across my feet.
-It beamed through the bustling room to the small table where they were sitting moments before.
-Then it disappeared.
-When i looked back to the couple they had gone, vanished into the wide white light.
+Snowflakes and a bright light from outside dusted across my feet and landed near small table where they were sitting moments before.
+When i looked back to the couple they had vanished into the white light as the door closed.

-I closed my eyes to the smell of jasmine in a bath of blue light.
+I closed my eyes to the smell of jasmine.